KSherrell/digital-field-ticket/README.md

 This code creates a Google Sheets application and utilizes App Script.

 - copy the code in the SRC folder to your Sheets project
-    - the .js files are the .GS files, all others are html files
+    - the Code.js file is the .GS file, all others are html files